vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/configuration-parameters.md

 This parameter specifies a YAML nested list (`-`) of IPv4 addresses to your [public agent](/docs/1.9/overview/concepts/#public) host names.

 ### <a name="platform"></a>platform
-This parameter is used to distinguish between infrastructure platforms.
+This parameter specifies the infrastructure platform.
 The value is optional, free-form with no content validation, and used for telemetry only.
 Please supply an appropriate value to help inform DC/OS platform prioritization decisions.
 Example values: `aws`, `azure`, `oneview`, `openstack`, `vsphere`, `vagrant-virtualbox`, `onprem` (default).

 ## <a name="networking"></a>Networking